magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_two-faces-of-reality.md

 they come and how they go, how they arise and how they pass away.
 Understand this thoroughly!
-In the language of Dhamma we can also say that, just as the spider traps the various insects, the mind binds up the senses with (impermanence, unsatisfactoriness, not-self).
+In the language of Dhamma we can also say that, just as the spider traps the various insects, the mind binds up the senses with *anicca-dukkha-anattā* (impermanence, unsatisfactoriness, not-self).
 Where can they go?
-We keep them for food, these things are stored away as our nourishment.[^3] That’s enough; there’s no more to do, just this much!
+We keep them for food, these things are stored away as our nourishment.[^3] That’s enough;
+there’s no more to do, just this much!
 This is the nourishment for our minds, nourishment for one who is aware and understanding.

 If you know that these things are impermanent, bound up with suffering and that none of it is you, then you would be crazy to go after them!
 If